kuggaa/eqgrp-free-file/README.md

 The Hardware Brand is represented in the path.

 This repository contains the decrypted and decompressed contents of the `eqgrp-free-file.tar.xz` file released by "The Shadow Brokers".
+'The Shadow Brokers' are attempting to sell a waterdown version of the orginal source files.
+As we know at this time, 2 true copies exist beside 'DarkLords.'\

+1. Wikileaks copy
+2. Kim dot  Com copy

 The contents are supposedly a free sample of the files exfiltrated from the [Equation Group](https://en.wikipedia.org/wiki/Equation_Group), a notorious, highly-sophisticated cyber attack group.

 The Shadow Brokers have opened an auction to sell off the remaining files, although the legitimacy of the auction is widely disputed.
 See the original auction announcement here: [https://theshadowbrokers.tumblr.com/post/148872852770/equation-group-cyber-weapons-auction-invitation](https://web.archive.org/web/20160815190830/https://theshadowbrokers.tumblr.com/post/148872852770/equation-group-cyber-weapons-auction-invitation)